Kiewit: History

-Until the 20th century, Kiewit was relatively uninhabited and was composed of open heathland and pastures between the older settlements of Kuringen, Hasselt, Zonhoven, with Kiewit representing the section claimed by Hasselt.
-Hasselt became a parish within the Belgian Catholic church in 1927, and the population concentrated at first in the area around the parish church.
+Until the 20th century, Kiewit was relatively uninhabited and was composed of open heathland and pastures between the older settlements at Kuringen, Hasselt, Zonhoven, and Bokrijk.
+Kiewit is the section of these lands which was claimed by Hasselt.
+Kiewit became a parish within the Belgian Catholic church in 1927, and the population concentrated at first in the area around the parish church.

 Transport

 Kiewit is on the main road between Hasselt and Eindhoven, which cuts through the village.
 Kiewit also has its own train station situated in the south.